-Every election has signature moments, and in a way, the online frenzy is just a form of amplification.
+Every election has signature moments, and in a way, the current online frenzy is just a form of amplification.
 (Imagine if we’d had Tumblr in 1988, when Mike Dukakis took that picture in that tank.)
 But this presidential race is also notable for its tone.
-This cycle, the most potent weapon might turn out to be, not be fear, but a certain brand of subversive humor.
+Yes, we’ve seen the standard voter fearmongering, about Medicare and socialism and women’s health.
+But this cycle, the most potent weapon might turn out to be not fear, but a certain brand of subversive humor.

 It’s doubtful, after all, that Mitt Romney’s unfortunately worded “binders full of women” comment would have turned into such a thing if it hadn’t been so suitable for jokes.
 They swiftly spread from Twitter to the web, where they merged with other memes (Ryan Gosling says, “Hey girl, I won’t put you in a binder”) and then landed, perhaps inevitably, on Amazon.com.

 By late last week, the Amazon customer reviews for Avery-brand durable three-ring binders were overtaken by snide political commentary.
 Sample: “I was originally going to rate this only 1 star.
 You see, I’m a big girl and I can only squeeze about 53% of myself into this binder.
 But then I decided that I’m not going to worry about the other 47%.”

 The Amazon pages are worth a read, because they double as commentary on the usefulness of consumer reviews — and because they often make a point, not just a joke.
 Whether they’ll sway the vote is a different question.
 The answer depends on who’s listening, and who’s talking.